The Ultimate Sourdough Roundup: Use It All, Bake It All

 Sourdough Roundup FAQs

-Almost!
+Almost.
 You can swap in starter or discard in many baked goods, but you may need to adjust flour and water to keep hydration balanced.
-Do I have to use fresh discard, or can it be older?
+You won’t necessarily get all the benefits unless you ferment the recipe.

 You can use discard that’s a few days old (stored in the fridge).
-Fresher discard is milder; older discard has a stronger tang.
-Is sourdough healthier than regular bread?
+Fresher discard is milder; older discard has a stronger tang

 Keep a smaller starter (50 g), feed with smaller amounts, and use discard recipes so nothing goes to waste.